STUDY: Wearable smart devices can help detect COVID-19 before symptoms show

 She said, "We know that a marker of health is actually having variable heart rates throughout the day.
 It's just a marker of how well your nervous system is responding to the environment."

 "The first thing that I saw was that my heart rate was up and my body temperature was up.
-From the ring," Tara Scott said.
+From the ring," Dr. Scott said.

 If you have an Apple Watch, click here to know how you can track your Heart Rate Variability (HRV).